kritsel/tado-openapispec-v2/README.md

 multiple versions on the same day.

 ## Swagger UI
-Visit https://kritsel.github.io/tado-openapispec-v2/ to try out the API via Swagger UI.
+Visit https://kritsel.github.io/tado-openapispec-v2/ to see a visual representation of the API in a Swagger UI.

-If you want to make calls to the API using the Swagger UI, the first thing you need to do is hit the 'Authorize' button at the top.
-Please refer to the **oauth2** section below to learn about the information needed to successfully authorize.
+Unfortunately you cannot execute API requests via the Swagger UI, due to cross-site scripting protection.

 # About tado
 Tado is a german based company which offers a smart thermostat solution